 During the course of any audit, an auditor may propose adjustments to financial statement amounts.
-Management evaluates our proposals and records those adjustments, which in its judgment, are required to prevent the financial statements from being materially misstated.
-Proposed Audit Adjustments Recorded:
+Management evaluates our proposals and records those adjustments which, in its judgment, are required to prevent the financial statements from being materially misstated.
+Some adjustments proposed were not recorded because their aggregate effect is not currently material; however, they involve areas in which adjustments in the future could be material, individually or in the aggregate.

+Proposed Audit Adjustments Recorded